+The process of all nominations fully meets and is in line with the requirements of the World Heritage Convention, and further serves the purpose of other related recommendations and polices of UNESCO.
-5. General Policy Development

-5.1.
-Principal pieces of national cultural and/or natural heritage legislation

-5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage

-5.2.
-Comment on principal pieces of legislation

-5.2.1 - Please comment, especially if prefilled legislation is no longer in force Every policy is in force

-5.3.
-Other principal pieces of legislation

-5.3.1 - If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.
+- 5. General Policy Development - 5.1.
+Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage - 5.2.
+Comment on principal pieces of legislation - 5.2.1 Please comment, especially if prefilled legislation is no longer in force - 5.3.
+Other principal pieces of legislation - 5.3.1 If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.

+Law of the Democratic People's Republic of Korea on the Protection of Cultural Heritage / Both / National /

-Law on the Environmental protection / both / national /
+Law of the Democratic People's Republic of Korea on the Protection of Scenic Spots and Natural Monuments / Natural / National /

-5.4.
-Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage

-5.4.1 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.
+- 5.4.
+Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage - 5.4.1 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.